EXPLAINER: Killer drones vie for supremacy over Ukraine

 At such a low cost, the Shahed has been used effectively to saturate targets, whether a fuel depot or infrastructure and utilities like power or water stations.
 Russia has used them with precision in combination with intelligence drones to attack Ukrainian artillery, said Bendett.

 Despite its small size, the Shahed's explosive charge appears powerful enough to do damage.
-In Monday's attacks, one drone struck an operations center while another slammed into a five-story residential building, ripping a large hole in it and collapsing at least three apartments, resulting in the deaths of three people.
+In Monday's attacks, one drone struck an operations center while another slammed into a residential building, ripping a large hole in it and collapsing at least three apartments, killing four people.

 Bielieskov from Ukraine’s National Institute for Strategic Studies said Russia is now directing Shaheds at civilian rather than battlefield targets because Ukrainian forces have "learned how to fight them effectively,” intercepting a little more than half of them.